The rise and fall of Islamic State in Iraq and Syria: A brief timeline

 The Islamic State group’s self-proclaimed “caliphate” in Iraq and Syria was defeated in March, five years after it rose to power, largely reducing the militants into scattered sleeper cells.

 Below chronicles the lightning rise, reign and gradual fall of the group.

 2004-11 - In the chaos following the 2003 US-led invasion of Iraq, an al-Qaeda offshoot sets up there, changing its name in 2006 to Islamic State in Iraq.

-2014 - Its sudden success starts with the seizure of Fallujah in Iraq and Raqqa in Syria at the turn of the year.
+2014 - Its sudden success begins with the seizure of Fallujah in Iraq and Raqqa in Syria at the turn of the year.
 IS fighters take Mosul and Tikrit in June and overrun the border with Syria.
 At Mosul's Great Mosque, Baghdadi renames the group Islamic State and declares a caliphate, calling on all Muslims everywhere to "obey" him.

 Raqqa and Mosul become IS's two de-facto capitals.

 In Iraq, IS kills thousands of Yazidis in Sinjar and forces more than 7,000 women and girls into sexual slavery.
 Many Yazidi children are recruited as child soldiers.
-In Syria, it massacres hundreds of members of the Sheitaat tribe.
+In Syria, it massacres hundreds of members of the Shaitat tribe.
 Several Western hostages are beheaded.